The Kids Plus Story

 Dr. Wolynn and Communications Director Chad Hermann present to audiences in Pittsburgh, Washington D.C., and Philadelphia on the rise of anti-vaccine attacks on social media.

-Evening Walk-In Hours gain an extra half hour, and now start at 6pm.
+Evening Walk-In Hours get longer (with an extra half hour) and easier (with fewer criteria).

 We host our first Infant Massage class.